hernanif1/doit/App/Components/Styles/README.md

 ### Styles Folder
-Component styles are separated from functionality.
+Component styles are separated from functionality or component.
+Remember to reuse metrics and generic styles inside Themes